 Digital Asset Products Continue Inflow Streak

-Interest in the digital asset investment landscape is high, and it has been for four weeks running, with flows remaining positive.
+Interest in the digital asset investment landscape is high, and it has been running for four weeks, with flows remaining positive.
 Inflows into the industry hit a new high of $20.5 billion this year, thanks to a $245 million infusion last week.
 There has been a consistent influx of capital into Bitcoin products.

-Bitcoin received $519 million in a single week, pushing its monthly inflow to $3.6 billion and its year-to-date inflow to a record $19 billion.
-Anxieties over Bitcoin’s potential status as a strategic reserve asset have contributed to speculation that the current political atmosphere in the US is driving the investment boom.
-Investor enthusiasm toward Bitcoin has also been boosted by the prospect of a possible rate cut by the Federal Reserve in September 2024.
+Bitcoin received $519 million weekly, pushing its monthly inflow to $3.6 billion and its year-to-date inflow to $19 billion.
+Anxieties over Bitcoin’s potential status as a strategic reserve asset have contributed to speculation.
+That the current political atmosphere in the US is driving the investment boom.
+Investor enthusiasm toward Bitcoin has also been boosted.
+The prospect of a possible rate cut by the Federal Reserve in September 2024.